BANKSapi/redirect-sca-sdk/README.md

 # Redirect SCA SDK
-This is a small SDK helping a TPP to implement BANKSapi's Redirect Component in their on domain to be compliant with the regulatory requirements of XS2A's redirect SCA flow.
+This is a small SDK helping TPPs to implement BANKSapi's Redirect Component on their domain to be compliant with the regulatory requirements of XS2A's redirect SCA flow.

 ## Build